 With a storied history originally woven from the Berber tribe, Berber carpets represent a unique type of carpet that has served homeowners with distinct style and valuable performance for decades.
 Choosing the right carpeting for the home is determined by a variety of factors such as activity level, décor preferences, and stain resistance needed.
-Our Great Western showroom in Saint Charles, IL has a vast selection of carpet types, constructions, and carpet fibers that can help you refresh your favorite rooms with supreme softness.
+Our Great Western showroom in Naperville, IL has a vast selection of carpet types, constructions, and carpet fibers that can help you refresh your favorite rooms with supreme softness.
 If you’re looking for the best soft surface solutions, it’s worth exploring the basics of Berber carpeting:

 Construction – Whereas Cut-pile carpets, friezes, Saxony carpets, shag carpet, and cable carpets can be difficult to keep clean in an active home, Berber carpets can be a great fit!
 Berber carpets are looped carpets, which means the actual carpet fibers are formed in short, thick loops that weave back and forth to create a tight construction.
 Low-profile level loop pile carpets and multi-level loop pile carpets are excellent choices for low-maintenance carpet to support high-traffic areas.
 Available in nylon, wool, or polyester fibers, Berber carpeting often features multi-colored flecks from a neutral palette which can help disguise wear-and-tear better than other carpet types.